 - For The Iowa Tests®, the school’s total K5–Grade 12 student enrollment must be 2,999 or less.
 The Iowa Tests® are available to Catholic and Seventh Day Adventist schools with a maximum enrollment of 99 students.*

 - For the Stanford tests, there is no enrollment limit for private schools within the United States.
 Overseas private schools are limited to a K5–Grade 12 maximum enrollment of 500.*

 May public school students test through BJU Press?

-Our contractual obligations prohibit us from providing tests to publically-schooled students, including those enrolled in charter schools or online publically-funded programs.
+Our contractual obligations prohibit us from providing tests to public school students, including those enrolled in charter schools or online publically funded programs.